Reading Ents

 Traversing edges

-Convex Ents allow easily traversing edges declared in the schema.
+Convex Ents allow easily traversing edges declared in the schema with the edge method.

 Traversing 1:1 edge